Last Updated on February 7, 2022

 If you haven’t tried making your own bone broth, then I definitely encourage you to.

-Bone broth is full of collagen and minerals which helps boost immunity, reverse joint pain and premature aging.
+Bone broth is full of collagen and minerals which help support immunity, prevent joint pain, and premature aging.

-Collagen found in bone broth literally seals and helps heals microscopic holes in the digestive tract (aka leaky gut), which can help reverse allergic reactions and other auto-immune conditions.
+Collagen found in bone broth literally seals and helps heal microscopic holes in the digestive tract (aka leaky gut), which can help prevent allergic reactions, digestive issues, and auto-immune symptoms.

-It’s a delicious and quick way to boost your collagen intake and add tons of flavor to your favorite recipes.
+It’s a delicious and quick way to boost your collagen intake and add tons of flavor to your favorite recipes, too.

 This bone broth recipe is easy to prepare.
 Let’s get started!